OfflineIMAP/offlineimap.github.io/_doc/FAQ.md

 condition because of the changed UIDVALIDITY value and skip the folder.
 This is GOOD, because it prevents data loss.

-In the *IMAP/Maildir* case, you can fix it by removing your local folder and cache data.
-For instance, if your folders are in the metadata path `~/Mail` and the folder with the problem is `INBOX`, you'd type this:
+In the *IMAP/Maildir* case, you can fix it by removing your cache data.
+For instance, you'd type this:

 {% highlight bash %}
 $ mkdir ~/archives
-$ mv ~/Mail/INBOX ~/archives
+$ mv ~/.offlineimap/Account-AccountName ~/archives/Account-AccountName
-$ mv ~/.offlineimap/Account-AccountName/LocalStatus-sqlite/INBOX ~/archives/LocalStatus-sqlite-INBOX
+$ mv ~/.offlineimap/Repository-RemoteRepositoryName ~/archives/Repository-RemoteRepositoryName
-$ mv ~/.offlineimap/Repository-RemoteRepositoryName/FolderValidity/INBOX ~/archives/FolderValidity-INBOX
+$ mv ~/.offlineimap/Repository-LocalRepositoryName ~/archives/Repository-LocalRepositoryName
 {% endhighlight %}

 {:.note}